 2. Conveyor gives you the flexibility to dictate anywhere

-Dr. Williams does most of his dictating at home, and he said it’s convenient that he has his phone right there with his notes, and he can just start dictating.
-Same iPhone, same Mac.
-It’s all with him, making documentation quick and easy from any location.
+Dr. Williams does most of his dictating at home, and he said it’s convenient that he has his phone right there with his notes.
+He can simply pick up his phone and start dictating.
+His iPhone and Mac are always with him, making documentation quick and easy from any location.
 And with Conveyor’s Memo functionality, he also has the option to dictate a note for later transfer to a computer.

 3. The Conveyor USB means you don’t need software